 European and Global Tax Rules

-- The Crypto-Asset Reporting Framework (CARF) which has been recently approved by the Organisation for Economic Cooperation and Development (OECD), and is designed to automate tax reporting and taxpayer information sharing between international authorities
+Crypto-Asset Reporting Framework, recently cleared by the Organisation for Economic Cooperation and Development, a system to automate tax reporting and sharing of taxpayer information between authorities internationally.

 If you wish to further analyse the Austrian taxation system for your specific crypto business model, our team of dedicated and quality-focused legal consultants here at Regulated United Europe (RUE) will be delighted to provide you with tailored, value-added support.
 In addition to helping you structure your taxes in accordance with applicable legislation, we also offer comprehensive crypto company formation, crypto licensing, and financial accounting services.
 Contact us now to book a personalised consultation.